BabaOlude/Rover-Project-One/README.md

 I tested out the functions in the Jupyter Notebook provided.
 I added functions to detect obstacles and samples.
 I demonstrated my mapping pipeline by filling in the process_image() function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw image to a map.
-I used moviepy to process the images in my saved datadet with the process_image() function.
+I used moviepy to process the images in my saved dataset with the process_image() function.
 (See video below)

 # Notebook Analysis